 Cons – If the Pastor is a man, he may not choose something that appeals to a large number of women.
 The facilitator and women’s ministry team may feel they had no say in the selection.

 Pros – This is her primary role so she should be familiar with a variety of studies and should have her pulse on the interests of the women in the church and community.
 As part of the Women’s Ministry Team, her selections should support and encourage the current focus of the women’s ministry and the church.

-Cons – It’s possible her preferences for a certain study style or author may be weighed more heavily in the decision-making process – though not necessarily intentionally.
+Cons – It’s possible her preferences for a certain study style or author may be weighed more heavily in the decision-making process – though not necessarily intentional.
 A facilitator may wish to have input.